How to transition from Web Design to UX Design

 On the flip side, there are way too many UX design bootcamps out there.
 Only a handful of them are worth your investment.
 You must do thorough research before putting your hard-earned money towards any of them.

-In case you’re interested, our UX/UI Expert program, it's made specifically for graphic designers.
-It's a great fit for web designers too, check it out!
+In case you’re interested, our UX/UI Expert program, it's made specifically for designers.

 Here are some tips to help you choose the right UX design bootcamp: